Chanonry Castle

-Castle Chanonry of Ross, also known as Seaforth Castle, was located in the town of Fortrose, to the north-east of Inverness, on the peninsula known as the Black Isle, Highland, Scotland.
-Nothing now remains of the castle.
-The castle was also known as Canonry or Chanonrie of Ross, the former county.

-Construction

-The Castle no longer stands.
-However, it is known that it was a rectangular tower house built by the Bishop Fraser between 1497 and 1507.
+Chanonry Castle was located in the town of Fortrose on Scotland's Black Isle.
+It was built around 1500 by John Fraser, Bishop of Ross.
+Following the Reformation, it came into the possession of the Mackenzies of Kintail, later Earls of Seaforth.
+The alternative name Seaforth Castle dates from this period.
+The castle was dismantled on the orders of Oliver Cromwell, who needed materials for a fort at Inverness.

+Nothing of the castle now remains, except a stone in the gable of a house on Station Road.
+The stone bears a coat of arms and the initials CBS, for Countess Barbara of Seaforth, and is thought to have been scavenged from the ruins.
+Countess Barbara was the wife of George, 2nd Earl of Seaforth (d.
+1651).

 16th century siege

 In 1569, during the Marian civil war between the deposed Mary, Queen of Scots and James VI of Scotland, a feud arose between the Clan Mackenzie and Clan Munro, who were among the most powerful clans in Ross-shire.
 The trouble started when John Leslie, Bishop of Ross granted to his cousin Leslie, the Laird of Balquhair, the right and title to the castle at Chanonry together with the castle lands.
 Bishop Leslie had been secretary to Queen Mary and there was strong feeling against episcopacy in Scotland.
 He therefore felt it best to arrange for the church property of his bishopric to pass into his family's hands to preserve some of the important privileges that he enjoyed as bishop.
 Notwithstanding this grant, the Regent Moray (James Stewart, 1st Earl of Moray), acting in the name of the infant King James VI, gave the custody of the castle to Andrew Munro, 5th of Milntown.

 Regent Moray, the illegitimate son of King James V of Scotland, promised Bishop Leslie that in return for ceding the castle and lands he would give him some of the lands of the barony of Fintry in Buchan.
 This scheme was interrupted when, in January 1570, James Stewart, Regent Moray was shot dead, preventing Andrew Munro of Milntown from obtaining the title to the castle and lands of Chanonry; but that did not deter Munro from occupying the castle.

 The Mackenzies were not pleased to see their powerful neighbours, the Munros, in possession of this castle; and recognizing the inherent weakness in Munro's title, or lack of it, they purchased from Leslie the legal title and rights and proceeded to demand possession of their rightful property from Munro.
 However, Munro would not cede.